Bihar: Paintings

 There are several traditional styles of painting practised in Bihar.
 One is Mithila painting, a style used in the Mithila region of Bihar.
 Traditionally, this form was practised mainly by women, passed down generation to generation.
 Painting was usually done on walls during festivals, religious events, births, marriages, and other cultural milestones.
 It was traditionally done on the plastered walls of mud huts, and is also done on cloth, handmade paper and canvas.
 Famous Mithila painters include Smt Bharti Dayal, Mahasundari Devi, the late Ganga Devi, and Sita Devi.

 Mithila painting is also called Madhubani art.
 It mostly depicts human beings and their association with nature.
 Common scenes illustrate deities and Saraswati from ancient epics, celestial objects, and religious plants like Tulsi, and scenes from the royal court and social events.
 Generally, no space is left empty.

+Bhojpuri painting is a folk painting style that has flourished in the Bhojpuri region of Bihar thousands of years ago.
+This painting style is a type of wall painting primarily done on temple walls or on walls of the rooms of newly married couples and the main motifs are that of Lord Shiva and Goddess Parvati.
+Although in recent times motifs of natural objects and life and struggles of village people are also depicted to make the painting more acceptable among the common people and bring the style close to reality.

 The Patna School of Painting (Patna Kalam), sometimes called "Company Painting", flourished in Bihar during the early 18th to mid-20th centuries.
 It was an offshoot of the Mughal Miniature School of Painting.
 Those who practised this art form were descendants of Hindu artisans of Mughal painting.
 Facing persecution from the Mughal Emperor, Aurangzeb, these artisans found refuge, via Murshidabad, in Patna during the late 18th century.
 Their art shared the characteristics of the Mughal painters, expanded subject matter from court scenes to bazaar scenes, daily life and ceremonies.
 They used watercolours on paper and on mica.
 This school of painting formed the basis for the formation of the Patna Art School under the leadership of Shri Radha Mohan.
 The school is an important centre of the fine arts in Bihar.